CalvinMathews/Flut-ComplaintManager/README.md

 ## 📌 Note

 This project was developed as part of an internship, aiming to build a functional and lightweight complaint management system using Flutter and Google Sheets.
 The focus was on creating a responsive UI ensuring ease of use for both users and administrators.
+App is not up to the production-level standard and architecture.
+It was a learning attempt.